elastic/terraform-provider-elasticstack/docs/resources/elasticsearch_index_lifecycle.md

 Optional:

+- `downsample` (Block List, Max: 1) Roll up documents within a fixed interval to a single summary document.
+Reduces the index footprint by storing time series data at reduced granularity. (see [below for nested schema](#nestedblock--hot--downsample))
 - `forcemerge` (Block List, Max: 1) Force merges the index into the specified maximum number of segments.
 This action makes the index read-only. (see [below for nested schema](#nestedblock--hot--forcemerge))
 - `min_age` (String) ILM moves indices through the lifecycle according to their age.
 To control the timing of these transitions, you set a minimum age for each phase.
 - `readonly` (Block List, Max: 1) Makes the index read-only. (see [below for nested schema](#nestedblock--hot--readonly))